outdreamer/build-a-cure-1/docs/to_do.md

         - limits on variance (some rules are enforced but change or assumptions can be concentrated on specific rules to change them or change their enforcement)
         - limits on structure (you can cooperate to create structure but it will decay according to system rules)
         - limits on direction (not all decisions are reversible, and some decisions limit future decision potentials)

       - can you derive the core functions/shapes (combine, direction, filter, position) from those opportunities & limits?
         - filter maps to calculation - when you calculate something, you're reducing your consumption of other information
         - interaction allows for combination
         - interaction allows for direction (choosing a path between equal alternatives)
         - freedoms allow for randomness, which leaves room for variance

+      - these freedoms & limits can be framed as a set of filters (rules) which generate the core functions/shapes, which can be used to generates various interface networks, including a key generative interface like concepts

+      - freedoms can be framed as gaps in limits, so the limits would represent the interface or network structure

+      - there may be an optimal interface network, but allowing them to compete could be the optimal filter

+      - what shape do these limits restrict? what filter is applied to another interface to leave these limits remaining, that allow core functions like combine to thrive?

+        - this could be a meta interface (the interface interface, the limit interface) but that leaves the question of the source interface open rather than resolving it

+        - there might not be a calculatable answer (the source is not measurable inside the space) or it's a cyclical answer, where other interfaces generate other interfaces

   - useful for computing attribute & variance flow as well as flow between flow of energy into measurement delivery (optimize energy distribution between particle position/spin attributes according to measurement limits) https://en.wikipedia.org/wiki/Partial_differential_equation